 Reasonable efforts, as determined by the Planning Board, shall be made to place all utility connections from the solar electric installation underground, depending on appropriate soil conditions, shape, and topography of the site and any requirements of the utility provider.
 Electrical transformers for utility interconnections may be above ground if required by the utility provider."

-or take any other action relative thereto.

 Moderator declared article passed by the required 2/3rd’s vote